rpensch/genome_analysis/wiki.md

 ### 7 Mapping

-Read mapping was performed with BWA and Samtools.
+Read mapping of the Illumina paired end RNA reads was performed with BWA and Samtools.
 First, the assembly was indexed, then the reads were mapped to it with BWA and sorted with Samtools.
 The results of the mapping step were used to count the reads (see 8 Read Counting) and do differential expression analysis (see 9 Differential Expression).
 Most reads, namely 98.6, map back to the contigs.
 Reasons why not all the reads map back could be that the assembly is incomplete or flawed.
 70.6 % of the reads map to genes, so 16571329 reads do not map to features.
 When counting the reads with HTSeq (again, see 8 Read Counting), a filter was applied with the -t tag to only count reads that map to protein-coding sequences which would explain the large number of reads that did not map to features.
 These could for example consist of tRNA, mtRNA or rRNA.
+IGV was used to look at read coverage.
+To do this, index files were created with IGVtools that were then loaded together with the bam files.
+Read coverage across the genome is medium to low in most regions with a few regions that show very high coverage.
+Regions with very low to no coverage indicate non-coding regions or very lowly expressed genes, wheras highly expressed genes should have very high coverage.
+Coverage patterns are very similar across all replicates, also between the different growth conditions.
+As expected, the region where the differentially expressed pur-genes (see 9 Differential Expression) are located, showed strong differences in coverage between the different conditions.

 #### Other Questions: